Course Outline

 Machine Translated

-- Prepared virtual environment for training participants.
-In this regard, it won everything.
-I have never seen such a well-prepared environment.
-It was enough for the training participant to have access to the Internet and some favorite terminal with ssh.
-REVELATION! - Trainer's knowledge.
-It is clear that he has knowledge and experience in this field and is confident. - Trainer's honesty - if he didn't know something, he was not afraid to say that he didn't know, but he could suggest what could be done, where to find information, or which direction to go. - Trainer's openness, culture
+- A prepared virtual environment for training participants.
+In this aspect, everything was a win.
+I have never seen such well-prepared environments before.
+It was enough that the training participant had internet access and a favorite terminal with ssh.
+REVOLUTION! - The trainer's knowledge.
+It is clear that they have knowledge and experience in this field and are confident about it. - The trainer's honesty - if they didn't know something, they were not afraid to say they didn't know it, but could guide on what can be done/where to find information/in which direction to proceed. - Openness, the culture of the trainer

 Lukasz Kubisiak - INTEL TECHNOLOGY POLAND SP Z O O